-There may also be instances where a Bang & Olufsen source automatically changes the latency mode of the Beolab 50's in order to preserve lip sync or synchronisation with multiroom systems.
-This may also have a audible effect on the audio quality of the loudspeakers.
+There may also be instances where a Bang & Olufsen source automatically changes the latency mode of the Beolab 90s in order to preserve lip sync or synchronisation with multiroom systems.
+This will also have a potentially audible effect on the audio quality of the loudspeakers.